-The Types of Health Insurance Plans Sold on and Off of ObamaCare’s Marketplace
+The Types of Health Insurance Plans Sold On and Off of ObamaCare’s Marketplace

-There are four types of health insurance plans available through ObamaCare’s marketplace they are Bronze, Silver, Gold and Platinum health insurance plans.
+There are four types of health insurance plans available through ObamaCare’s Marketplace.
+They are Bronze, Silver, Gold and Platinum health insurance plans.
 These Qualified Health Plans represent four tiers of coverage and are sometimes referred to as “metal plans” due to their quality corresponding to the value of their metal types.
 In other words a “Gold” plan is better than a “Bronze” health insurance plan.
-Aside from the 4 basic plan types people under 30 and people with hardship exemptions can buy a “catastrophic” health plan through the marketplace.
+Aside from the 4 basic plan types, people under 30 and people with hardship exemptions can buy a “catastrophic” health plan through the marketplace.
 Catastrophic health plans have a low premium but very high out-of-pocket costs.

-Make Sure You Understand Your Health Insurance Plan Options
+Make Sure You Understand Your Health Insurance Plan

 Why Buy Health Insurance?